JaapSuter/jaapsuter.github.com/_posts/2009-11-27-np-is-my-bitch.markdown

 My intuition offers two plausible statements:

- 1 Recursive self-improvement of hardware is more difficult than it is for software.
+ 1. Recursive self-improvement is easier is for software than for hardware.

- 2 Recursive self-improvement of a constant size bit string is difficult proportional to instruction set size.
+ 2. The difficulity of self-improving a constant size bit-string is proportional to the instruction set size.

-### Michael
-Interesting thought.

-### Jaap
-In other words, as you climb up the instruction set complexity (and *usefulness* I might argue) hierarchy, you *lower* yourself down the ease-of-self-improvability hierarchy.
+In other words, **as the complexity (and *usefulness* for some definition thereof) of your instruction set goes up, the ease with which said instructions can introspect and self-improve goes down.**

 I'm not confident enough to try and formalize this, but instinctively I think it's easier to analyse and evolve simple Turing tape programs than it is to analyse and evolve x86